awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Missing tag key in condition: The condition key {{conditionKeyName}} must include a tag key to control access based on tags.
-Use the format {{conditionKeyName}}tag-key and specify a key name for tag-key.
+Missing tag key in condition: The condition key must include a tag key to control access based on tags.
+Use the format tag-key and specify a key name for tag-key.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "The condition key {{conditionKeyName}} must include a tag key to control access based on tags.
-Use the format {{conditionKeyName}}tag-key and specify a key name for tag-key.
+"findingDetails": "The condition key must include a tag key to control access based on tags.
+Use the format tag-key and specify a key name for tag-key."
-"
 ```

 **Resolving the error**